revati/packager/readme.md

 	packager new my-awesome-package template-name

 It will initialize package in `my-awesome-package` directory.

+See [Simple example](#simple-example) for more detailed info.

 ### Variables